 Frank spent the last four years working for the Washington Conservation Corps, implementing riparian restoration projects for the Nooksack Salmon Enhancement Association.
 Before that he spent many years growing and planting trees in nurseries and as a landscaper.

 Emily joined the District early in 2010 as the Plant Sale Intern and liked it so much she asked if she could stick around.
-Emily has assisted the District in several programs including monitoring CREP project sites, updating internal and state database records and conducting a survey of Whatcom County Ag for the WSDA.
+Emily now serves as a resource specialist assisting landowners with the Conservation Reserve Enhancement Program (CREP), the Homeowners Incentive Program (HIP), and now coordinates the annual plant sale.

 Emily, a Midwest native, has a BS in both Biology and Geology from Western Kentucky University and moved to Bellingham in 2000.
 Prior to joining the District, Emily worked as a wetland ecologist for a private consulting firm.
 There she assisted clients with meeting land use objectives where critical areas and species are present.
 She has conducted numerous field investigations to delineate and characterize wetlands and streams in a variety of environments and worked with local, state and federal agencies.

 She has also served as a Remediation System Operator and Environmental Technician for a Groundwater Extraction, Treatment and Recharge System and two Fuel Extraction Systems on Naval Air Station Whidbey Island.
-She became a full-time employee this January, and continues to provide support for a variety of projects and offer her experience as a wetland specialist to the district. email@example.com 360-354-2035 x114
+She became a full-time employee in 2011, and continues to provide support for a variety of projects and offer her experience as a wetland specialist to the district. email@example.com 360-526-2381 x114